 The introduction of Regulation (EC) No 1223/2009 which came into force on July 11, 2013, imposes stringent procedures on organizations involved in cosmetics and personal care products.
 All cosmetic products being marketed within the European Union have to be registered on the new Cosmetic Products Notification Portal (CPNP).

 Click below to view more detail about some of the countries in which we operate.

-TSG assists clients throughout the Asia-Pacific region with regulatory matters for pesticides, foods, pharmaceuticals, and chemicals.
+TSG assists clients in the Asia-Pacific region, through relationships with third-party partners, with regulatory matters for pesticides, foods, pharmaceuticals, and chemicals.
 We coordinate new chemical notifications and pesticide registrations in a number of countries in the Asia-Pacific region, including China, Japan, Malaysia, Indonesia, Thailand, Taiwan, Singapore, the Philippines, Vietnam, India, Pakistan, Australia and New Zealand.

 We also assist clients with sourcing products by locating, inspecting and auditing manufacturing facilities, including performing Good Manufacturing Practices (GMP) and Good Laboratory Practices (GLP) audits.
 Furthermore, TSG’s consultants conduct due diligence audits for companies interested in acquiring a business in a different region/jurisdiction from their own.

 The Ministry of Agriculture (MOA) regulates all agrochemicals, including pesticides and biopesticides, that are registered and sold in China, as well as products manufactured in China and sold in other countries.

 The National Health and Family Planning Commission (NHFPC) regulates all disinfectants in China.
 Registering disinfectant products intended for public health use requires data to be generated to support efficacy and safety.

 China Food and Drug Administration (CFDA) regulates all consumer products including food, food additives, drugs, cosmetics and medical devices.